RMonica/elastic_bridge/README.md

 ### Acknowledgments

 The original `elastic_bridge` package was written by Andrea Pagani during his bachelor thesis in Computer, Electronics and Telecommunication Engineering at University of Parma, Italy, in 2017-2018.
+The updates were made by Anja Sheppard in 2021 to make it run on ROS Melodic/Ubuntu 20.04.